thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

     puppet job run --nodes pasture-app.puppet.vm

-With my database server set up and my application server connected to it, I can now add sayings to the application's database and retrieve them by ID.
+With my database server set up and my application server connected to it, I can now add new messages to the application's database and retrieve them by ID.
 Let's give it a try.

 First, I'll post the message 'Hello!' to my database.

     curl -X POST 'pasture-app.puppet.vm/api/v1/cowsay/sayings?message=Hello!'

-Now let's take a look at the list of available messages:
+Now I can query the list of available messages:

     curl 'pasture-app.puppet.vm/api/v1/cowsay/sayings'

-Finally, I retrieve a message by ID:
+Finally, I can retrieve a message by ID:

     curl 'pasture-app.puppet.vm/api/v1/cowsay/sayings/1'

 ## Review

-In this quest, I showed how to incorporate a module from the Forge into your module to allow it to manage a database.
+In this quest, I showed how to incorporate classes provided by a module from the Forge into your own module to allow it to manage a database.
 I began by covering the Forge website and its search features that help you find the right module for your project.

 After finding a good module, I used the `puppet module` tool to install it into my `modules` directory.
-With the module installed, I created a `pasture::db` class to define the specific database functionality I needed for the Pasture application, and updated the main `pasture` class to define the URI needed to connect to the database.
+With the module installed, I created a `pasture::db` wrapper class to define the specific database functionality I needed for the Pasture application, and updated the main `pasture` class to define the URI needed to connect to the database.

-With this new `pasture::db` class set up and the `db` parameter added to the main pasture class, a few changes to my `site.pp` classification let me create a database server and connect it to my application server.
+With this new `pasture::db` wrapper class set up and the `db` parameter added to the main pasture class, a few changes to my `site.pp` classification let me create a database server and connect it to my application server.